-Residents leave Florida’s Pine Island, Hurricane Ian’s ruin
+Pine Island residents recount horror, fear as Ian bore down

 PINE ISLAND, Fla.
-(AP) — Paramedics and other volunteers with a group that helps rescue people after natural disasters went door to door Saturday on Florida’s devastated Pine Island, offering to evacuate residents who rode out Hurricane Ian only to find themselves stranded in a landscape of flooded homes without water or electricity.
+(AP) — Paramedics and volunteers with a group that rescues people after natural disasters went door to door Saturday on Florida’s devastated Pine Island, offering to evacuate residents who spoke of the terror of riding out Hurricane Ian in flooded homes and howling winds.

 The largest barrier island off Florida’s Gulf Coast, Pine Island has been largely cut off from the outside world.
 Ian heavily damaged the only bridge to the island, leaving it only reachable by boat or air.
+For many, the volunteers from the non-profit Medic Corps were the first people they have seen from outside the island in days.

+Residents described the horror of being trapped in their homes as water kept rising.
+Joe Conforti became emotional as he recounted what happened, saying the water rose at least 8 to 10 feet (2.4-3 meters), and there were 4-foot (1.2-meter) waves in the streets.

+“The water just kept pounding the house and we watched, boats, houses — we watched everything just go flying by,” he said, as he fought back tears.
+“We’ve lost so much at this point.”

+“He lost everything,” Joe Conforti said of the man.
+“He said that if we didn’t bring him the food, he was going to take his life that night because it was so bad.”

+Some residents shed tears as Medic Corps volunteers came to their doors and asked if they wanted to be evacuated on Saturday.
+Some declined the offer for now and asked for another day to pack their belongings.
+But others were anxious to get away immediately.

-Helen Koch blew her husband a kiss and mouthed the words “I love you” as she sat inside the Medic Corps group’s helicopter that lifted her and seven of the couple’s 17 dogs to safety from the decimated island Saturday.
+Helen Koch blew her husband a kiss and mouthed the words “I love you” as she sat inside the Medic Corps helicopter that lifted her and seven of the couple’s 17 dogs to safety from the decimated island.
 The dogs were in cages, strapped to the outside of the helicopter as it took off.

 Her husband, Paul Koch, stayed behind with the other dogs, and planned to leave the isolated island on a second trip.
 He told The Associated Press that days earlier, he didn’t think they would make it, as the major hurricane raged and the house began taking on water.